liupfskygre/metagenomics-workshop-1/source/index.rst

 ===============================================

 This is a one day metagenomics workshop.
 We will discuss quality checking, assembly, taxonomic classification, binning and annotation of metagenomic samples.
+This workshop is developed by the 'Environmental Genomics group'_ at KTH / SciLifeLab.

 Here is a link_ to the official homepage for the SciLifeLab workshop in metagenomics.